makerdao/community/governance/polls/Inclusion Poll - Core Unit MIP Set- March 8, 2021.md

 ## Review

-The community can vote in this poll to express support or opposition to this proposal being included in this month's governance cycle.
+The community can vote in this poll to express support or opposition to these proposals being included in this month's governance cycle.

  This Inclusion Poll MIP Set contains the following MIPs:
 * [MIP38: DAO Primitives State](https://forum.makerdao.com/t/mip38-dao-primitives-state/6095)